ShwetKhatri2001/AR-Webstore/README.md

     ```
     cd AR-Webstore
     ```
-3. To get the web app up and running, you need to run the following commands to install dependencies and start the app using [localtunnel](https://github.com/localtunnel/localtunnel).
+3. To get the web app up and running, you need to run the following commands to install dependencies and start the app.
     ```
     npm install
     ```
     ```
-    npm run start:live
+    npm start
     ```

     This will install the app dependencies, start an instance of webpack-dev-server and expose the local web server to the internet using.
 The localtunnel URL will be printed to your terminal.
 <a name="build"></a>
 ## 🧰 Build

 Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `build/` directory.

 ```
 npm run build